 WellSpan VNA Home Care’s specialized team of nurses, aides, and physical, occupational and speech therapists work with physicians to provide the services necessary to treat patients in the comfort of their own home.
 Home rehabilitation allows for great flexibility so that patients can tailor their program of rehabilitation and follow individual schedules.
 Home treatment gives people the advantage of practicing skills and developing compensatory strategies in the context of their own living environment.

 WellSpan Rehabilitation offers 13 outpatient rehabilitation sites across York and Adams counties.
 Our team has the expertise to help stroke survivors make continued cognitive and functional improvements after they are discharged from the hospital or an inpatient rehabilitation facility.
 In our outpatient stroke program, patients receive individual therapy treatments as recommended by their physician.

-Our multidisciplinary team of experts, including neurologists, emergency department physicians, interventional neurosurgeon, specially trained stroke care nurses and rehabilitative therapists use evidence-based protocols to provide streamlined stroke.
+Our multidisciplinary team of experts, including neurologists, emergency department physicians, neurointerventional physician, specially trained stroke care nurses and rehabilitative therapists use evidence-based protocols to provide streamlined stroke.

-Our stroke team offers a variety of education opportunities for the community including stroke risk assessments, "Stroke 101 presentations and Brain Bingo.
+Our stroke team offers a variety of education opportunities for the community including stroke risk assessments and "Stroke 101 presentations.